codebugged/TF-Tensor-RT-Optimization/README.md

 # Tensor-RT-Optimization
 ## Tensor RT Optimization is Architecture Specific

-Download the .deb file of the appropriate version of TensorRT from the Nvidia developer portal.
+Download the .deb file of the appropriate version of TensorRT from the Nvidia developer portal (https://developer.nvidia.com/nvidia-tensorrt-7x-download).
 My notebook is made for TensorRT 7.0.0 for Ubuntu 18.04 and CUDA 10.0.
 Make appropriate changes in the configuration values in the notebook if your version differs.